 - Renal Disease: Exercise modifications, dialysis considerations

 Don't underestimate this category!
-Non-system content accounts for 45-60 questions and covers essential professional topics.
+Non-system content accounts for approximately 21-29 scored items (12-16%) and covers essential professional topics.

 What's Included